pixelatto/PixelattoWeb2020/_posts/2020-06-24-the-project-structure-and-how-to-duplicate-it.md

 ---
 layout: post
-title: The project structure and how to duplicate it
+title: Card Creator - The project structure and how to duplicate it
+description: Learn about the different elements of a project structure and how to duplicate projects properly
+keywords: card creator guide, card creator duplicate project, card creator tutorial, card creator project files
 date: 2020-06-24T10:02:55.638Z
 tags: Guides
 image: duplicate_project.png
 hide_hero: true
-summary: Learn about the different elements of a project structure and how to duplicate projects properly
 author: Fali Ronda
 ---